hhanmk/hhanmk.github.io/index.md

 * * *
 #### Recent News
+- (Aug.
+2025) I will give a lecture (in Korean) at [KIAS-KAIST Quantum information workshop](http://events.kias.re.kr/h/KIASQI25/)
 - (Jun.
-2025) The reverse equilibrium problem paper was accepted at DNA 2025
+2025) A paper was accepted at [DNA 2025](https://dna31.sciencesconf.org/)
 - (May.
-2025) Invited to be a PC member of Eurocrypt 2026
+2025) Invited to be a PC member of [Eurocrypt 2026](https://eurocrypt.iacr.org/2026/)
 - (May.
-2025) The quantum lifting paper was accepted at Crypto 2025 (Jun.
-2025) and at QCrypt 2025 for presentation
+2025) The quantum permutation lifting paper was accepted at [Crypto 2025](https://crypto.iacr.org/2025/) (Jun.
+2025) and at [QCrypt 2025](https://qcrypt.net/2025/) for presentation
 - (May.
-2025) The common Haar random unitary model paper was accepted at TQC 2025 for presentation
+2025) The common Haar random unitary model paper was accepted at [TQC 2025](https://tqc-conference.org/) for presentation
 - (Mar.
-2025) Invited to be a PC member of Asiacrypt 2025
+2025) Invited to be a PC member of [Asiacrypt 2025](https://asiacrypt.iacr.org/2025/)
 - (Jan.
-2025) The new classical/quantum generic model paper was accepted at Eurocrypt 2025
+2025) The new classical/quantum generic model paper was accepted at [Eurocrypt 2025](https://eurocrypt.iacr.org/2025/)
 - (Oct.
 2024) I moved to UT Austin!

 * * *